ajitsingh98/Data-Science-Interview-Questions-Answers/descriptive_statistics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 The mean is the average of a set of observations (i.e., the sum of the observations divided by the number of observations).
-If the n observations are $x_1, x_2,..,x_n$their mean, which we denote by$\bar{x}$
+If the n observations are $x_1, x_2,..,x_n $ their mean, which we denote by$\bar{x}$

 $$

 \bar{x} = \frac{x_1 + x_2 + ... + x_n}{n}

 $$

 </details>